EricVoon0516/HCEAuthentication/README.md

 # HCEAuthentication
 This repository contains development of security system with the implementation of HCE, HCE Android application development and Arduino codes.
-Using Arduino to enabling HCE features of Android phone
+Using Arduino to enabling HCE features of Android phone.

 ## List of materials:
    1. Arduino UNO